Catherine Belkhodja: Cinema

 On her return to Paris from Egypt, she enrolled at the Paris Academy of Dramatic Art and took her first steps in the cinema under Claire Devers in "Noir et Blanc" (Black and White), Guy Gilles in "Nuit docile" (Docile night), Jean-Pierre Limosin in "L'autre nuit" (The other night) and Benoît Peeters in "Le compte-rendu" (The Report).
 She was the central character in Chris Marker's Silent Movie and documentary Level Five.

 Television

 Belkhodja has collaborated on a number of television programmes, such as Moi-je, Sexy folies, Mosaïque, Envoyé spécial, Des racines et des ailes, Faut pas rêver, Océaniques.

 While working on a television programme, she was noticed by Philippe Alfonsi, who asked her to present a new magazine he was setting up with Maurice Dugowson and invited her to help in its conception.
-Thus came to life Taxi, a talk show in which Belkhodja and her guests would sit in a Cadillac driven by night around Paris.
+Thus, came to life Taxi, a talk show in which Belkhodja and her guests would sit in a Cadillac driven by night around Paris.
 The programme was awarded a Sept d'or by the French television profession.

 Following the success of this programme, Chris Marker gave her the role of a journalist in Level Five (1997).
-She then left for Algeria to make her first documentary "Reflet perdu du miroir", the story of twin sisters who meet after a long separation.
+She then left for Algeria to make her first documentary Reflets perdus du miroir, the story of twin sisters who meet after a long separation.